signalfx/splunk-extension-wrapper/docs/examples/README.md

 ## Deployment

-First, you'll run scripts that will create two functions:
+First, you'll run scripts that create two functions:
 * one that uses buffering and sends data points every 30 seconds
 * another that doesn't buffer data points and sends them immediately after the function is called